 Please make sure to install all requirements beforehand (see above).
 You may do this by downloading the requirements file and calling from the command line:

 or - if you use Python 3 - by creating a new conda environment using the provided conda environment file:

 After installing the requirements, geonum can be installed from PyPi using:

 pip install geonum

-or from source by downloading and extracting the latest release.
+or from source by downloading and extracting the latest release or cloning the repository.
 After navigating to the source folder (where the setup.py file is located) call:

 python setup.py install